Convert PPS to XLAM via C# or Online App

 .NET API for PPS to XLAM conversion without using Microsoft® Excel or PowerPoint

-By using Aspose.Total for C++ you can convert PPS file to XLAM within C++ applications in two simple steps.
-Firstly, by using Aspose.Slides for C++ , you can export PPS to HTML.
-After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLAM.
+By using Aspose.Total for .NET you can convert PPS file to XLAM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, by using Aspose.Slides for .NET , you can export PPS to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to XLAM.

-- Convert PPS to HTML by using Save method
+- Export PPS as HTML by using Save method

-- Load HTML document by using IWorkbook class reference
+- Load HTML document by using Workbook class

-- Save the document to XLAM format using Save method
+- Save the document to XLAM using Save method

-Install via Package Manager Console of Visual Studio with
+nuget install Aspose.Total or via Package Manager Console of Visual Studio.

 Alternatively, get the offline MSI installer or DLLs in a ZIP file from downloads .